Grinnell-CSC282/hw2-2014S/submissions/nikakath.md

 Command line
 ------------

-  * Use the `set` command to receive output for environment variables
+  * Use the `set` command to read and write environment variables
   * Use the `echo` command to display the value of a variable
   * Use the `export` command to set an environment variable
     * Example: `$ export PATH=${PATH}:${HOME}/bin`